What does Accreditation mean?

 - Continually improved forms and site visit experiences.

-- Airfare, lodging and meals paid by CABC.
+- One site visit every 3 years with Accreditation Specialist airfare, lodging and meals paid by CABC.

 - Review of two Interim Status Reports.

 - Use of a CABC Certificate of Accreditation for wall display.

 CABC Resource Center

 You get access to the CABC Resource center with step by step instructions for the journey to accreditation or reaccreditation that include trainings, accreditation materials, publications and sample forms.

 Premium Accreditation Marketing Kit

 Accredited birth centers and alongside midwifery units enrolled on the 3-year accreditation cycle are offered a Premium Accreditation Marketing Kit to use as needed.
 This kit includes: a clickable web badge to verify accreditation status, a window cling of the CABC Accreditation Seal, and a set of customized brochures about the value of accreditation that features your birth center's logo and contact information.